-If you need to build a website for your non-profit quickly, easily, and for cheap, WordPress is one of the prime candidates in the running.
+If you need to build a non-profit organization website quickly, easily, and for cheap, WordPress is one of the prime candidates in the running.
 If that piques your interest, read on to learn more about this excellent platform and how you can best make it work for your non-profit website.

-There are more advantages to using WordPress, but these are the key highlights for non-profits.
+There are more advantages to using WordPress, but these are the key highlights for non-profit organization websites.
 With that out of the way, we come to the nitty-gritty of what you’ll need to build and run your WordPress-based non-profit website successfully.

 WordPress is a web application designed as a Content Management System (CMS).
 It specializes in allowing users to manage content conveniently and has pretty low requirements for operation.

 Tech geeks and developers used to create websites for the world, earning significant amounts of money.
-Platforms like WordPress are easy to deploy, and you don’t need to learn to code.
+Platforms like WordPress are easy to deploy, and you don’t need to learn coding.
 This convenience makes it a viable platform for almost anyone to use.